kris-geyer/pegLog/README.md

 # peg log
 Serverless location logging app that securely stores data.
 Primarily developed to assist with psychological research and behavioural science more generally.

-The app relies on the <a href="https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi">FuseLocationProvider</a> Application Programming Interface (API).
-This is referred to as an 'application' in the published paper.
+The app relies on the <a href="https://developers.google.com/location-context/fused-location-provider/">FusedLocationProvider</a> Application Programming Interface (API) (shortened to read ‘application’ in the published paper).
+This manages underlying location technologies, such as GPS and Wi-Fi, which are built into the Android operating system.

-Reference:
+Full Reference:

 Geyer, K., Ellis, D. A. and Piwek, L. (online first).
 A simple location-tracking app for psychological research.
 Behavior Research Methods <a href="https://link.springer.com/article/10.3758/s13428-018-1164-y">LINK</a>